bfi-prog-notes/bfi-prog-notes.github.io/_posts/2023-11-25-creative-worlds-of-powell-and-pressburger.md

 ---
 layout: post
-title: The Creative Worlds of Powell + Pressburger
+title: The Creative Worlds of Powell and Pressburger
 published: true
 date: 2023-11-24
 readtime: true